DHS announces $77 million in grant funding to combat domestic terror and extremism

 In 2019, DHS created the Office for Targeted Violence and Terrorism Prevention, which has hired regional coordinators across the country to help state and local governments identify violent extremists and try to stop them from recruiting and radicalizing others.

 During recent hearings on Capitol Hill, many Republicans have joined Democrats in calling for DHS to increase its focus on homegrown extremists, though lawmakers have clashed over priorities.
-Republican members say Democrats were unwilling to condemn violent protesters and anarchists during clashes last summer on the streets of Portland, where DHS agents and officers were sent to protect federal buildings.
+Republican members say Democrats were unwilling to condemn violent protesters and anarchists during clashes last summer on the streets of Portland, Ore., where DHS agents and officers were sent to protect federal buildings.

-Many Republicans have insisted federal agencies should prioritize all homegrown violent extremists regardless of ideology, while Democrats note FBI data showing white supremacist have been responsible for more American deaths
+Many Republicans have insisted federal agencies should prioritize all homegrown violent extremists regardless of ideology, while Democrats note FBI data showing white supremacists have been responsible for more American deaths.